-- Press 1 on your phone to ask a question or make a comment. - Your comments are being transcribed by a court reporter. - Please begin by providing your name. - Please speak clearly so the court reporter can obtain an accurate transcript.
+- In the Room: Please use a microphone so you can be heard by people on the phone. - On the Phone: Press \1 on your phone to ask a question or make a comment. - Your comments are being transcribed by a court reporter. - Please begin by providing your name. - Please speak clearly so the court reporter can obtain an accurate transcript.